WishKuo/WonderLab/Software_Doc/Unity/Stage1_Gear.md

 # Brief Introduction
+The following scripts are related to the Gear Station.
+Full functions are implemented.

-# Dependency
+# Dependency (Where should put the scripts)
 - On the train (local): `Assets/Scripts/Train/TrainGearController.cs`
-- In the main game scene (global): `Assets/Scripts/Train/GearButtonController.cs`
+- In the main game scene (global):
-- Arduino code:
+    - Link Arduino to Unity:
-    - w/o RFID:
+        - w/o RFID: `Assets/Scripts/Train/GearButtonController.cs`
-    - w RFID: `Assets/Scripts/Train/GearButtonController.cs`
+        - w RFID:

 # `TrainGearController.cpp`
 This script should be added to the prefab of the train.